 Processors are types of businesses that receive instructions from the controllers to process data for them.
 They are not subject to the 72 hours requirement.
 Their primary obligation concerning notification is to inform the data controller about data breach when it becomes clear to them that it has occurred without delays.
 This implies that data processors have fewer obligations compared to controllers.

 Both data controllers and processors will not be expected to make a notification if the breach is unlikely to risk the rights and freedoms of individuals.
-However, companies are obliged to maintain a record of all breaches that occurred, how and why such breaches happened in their organization.
+However, companies are obliged to maintain a record of all breaches that have occurred, with information as to how and why such breaches happened in their organization.

 Notification Documentation Requirement